nick-otter/nick-otter.github.io/_posts/2020-02-19-a visual guide on troubleshooting kubernetes deployments from daniele polencic at learn k8s.md

 ---
 layout: post
-title:  "Troubleshooting Kubernetes Deployments"
+title:  "How to Troubleshoot Kuberenets Deployments"
 categories: kubernetes_cheatsheets
 ---

-# A Visual Guide On Troubleshooting Kubernetes Deployments
+# How to Troubleshoot Kubernetes Deployments
 {: style="text-align: center"}

 From Daniele Polencic at Learn k8s.